 - Unmarried dependent child under age 21, spouse, or registered domestic partner of a member of the UC faculty who is a member of the Academic Senate

 - Unmarried dependent child, spouse, or registered domestic partner of a full-time UC employee who is assigned to work outside California

 - Graduate of a California high school operated by the Federal Bureau of Indian Affairs

 - Credentialed employee of a California public school

-- Recipient of the Congressional Medal of Honor and his or her children under age 28
+- Recipient of the Congressional Medal of Honor and their children under age 28

 To apply for any of these exemptions, students should complete a Statement of Legal Residence (SLR) and provide appropriate documentation.
-The SLR is part of the student admission process; the SLR form may also be downloaded here.
+The SLR is part of the student admission process; a separate SLR form may also be downloaded.

-Submit a UC AB540 NRST Exemption Application and Affidavit online.
-Also submit official California education transcripts to a residence deputy in the Registrar’s Office by e-mail or postal mail at
+Submit a UC AB 540 NRST Exemption Application and Affidavit online.
+The student must also have their California high school(s) and/or community college(s) submit official California education transcripts to a residence deputy in the Registrar’s Office, by e-mail or postal mail at

 UCLA Registrar’s Office